CATEGORY

 There’s a perpetual balancing act between compliance and profitability.

 Failure to follow mandatory regulatory guidelines may result in various repercussions, such as on-site compliance audits and inspections by regulatory agencies.
 This will disrupt normal business operations.
-Noncompliant organizations will also face monetary fines and penalties.
+Noncompliant organisations will also face monetary fines and penalties.
 Brand reputation can also be permanently damaged by repeated — or particularly glaring — compliance breaches.

-Companies are required to spend capital in order to comply with compliance laws and regulations, while they try to appease stakeholders and maintain business processes by turning a profit.
+Companies are required to spend capital to comply with regulatory compliance laws and regulations, while they try to appease stakeholders and maintain business processes by turning a profit.
 Yet, regulatory compliance can be costly from an infrastructure and personnel standpoint.
 Thus, the cost of hiring a full-time compliance officer can be out of reach for the average startup in Singapore.

 These financial challenges surrounding compliance are also particularly acute in highly regulated industries, such as finance and healthcare.
 Other business strategy-associated challenges that come with maintaining regulatory compliance include the following:

-* Determining how emerging regulations will influence business direction and existing business models
+• Determining how emerging regulations will influence business direction and existing business models

-* Anticipating compliance trends and integrating regulatory processes to increase efficiency.
+• Anticipating compliance trends and integrating regulatory processes to increase efficiency.

 1. Identify applicable regulations.